• azerbaijan.travel

 Direct flights

-• No direct flights from South Korea to Azerbaijan; travellers typically transit via Dubai, Istanbul, or Doha
+• No direct flights from South Korea to Azerbaijan; travelers typically transit via Istanbul, Dubai, or Doha, with an average travel time of 13–15 hours.

 Major events in the market